 Materials Needed to Make This Entablature

-[You can find more detail on each molding at our DIY Molding Inventory page.]
+[You can find more detail on each molding at my DIY Molding Inventory page.]

 You can use any number of different crown moldings or corbels to make this.
 I used this design because it’s the same piece in this kitchen’s four-piece crown molding buildup.
 [See more of this kitchen here: Before & After: Large Kitchen Crown Molding.]